body dysmorphia: realities, tips and resources

 “My body is not yours to critique and discuss.
 My body is not yours for consumption.
 My body is my vessel.
 An archive of experiences.
 A weapon that has fought battles only I understand.
-A library of love, pain, struggle, victory, and mystery.
-Your eyes cannot define all it has endured.
-Do not place value upon my body, place it upon my being.”
+A library of love, pain, struggle, victory, and mystery.”

 — Sophie Lewis

 I also love working out.
-(And middle school, high school and college me are all cringing at that sentence.)
 Sometimes it makes me feel bad.
 But a lot of the time I like pushing my body to new limits and seeing how it can transform.
 I like going on walks around the city, and I like taking progress pics.

 That relationship with my body, health and fitness is personal.
 It’s something that can impact my self love and how I feel about myself.
 But when people talk about it, I feel like they’re inserting themselves into this private relationship with my body and myself.